-This quick article will explain some of the most common questions regarding blocking statistics and the view of the blocked flow.
-Please only worry about blocked flows if you are experiencing problems.
+This article will explain some of the most common questions we get regarding blocking statistics and blocked flows.
+If you're not experiencing problems or interruptions to your network experience, please don't worry about your blocked flows.

-A flow can be identified as [source IP, source port, DST IP, DST port].
+A flow is defined as [source IP, source port, DST IP, DST port].

 You can see a list of your blocked flows by tapping Blocked on your box's main page, or by tapping Flows in the last 24 hrs on your box's main page -> View Blocked.